Sinhalese people: Language and literature

 Sinhalese people speak Sinhala, also known as "Helabasa"; this language has two varieties, spoken and written.
 Sinhala is an Indo-Aryan language within the broader group of Indo-European languages.
 The early form of the language was brought to Sri Lanka by the ancestors of the Sinhalese people from northern India who settled on the island in the sixth century BCE.
 Sinhala developed in a way different from the other Indo-Aryan languages because of the geographic separation from its Indo-Aryan sister languages.
 It was influenced by many languages, prominently Pali, the sacred language of Southern Buddhism, Telugu and Sanskrit.
 Many early texts in the language such as the Hela Atuwa were lost after their translation into Pali.
 Other significant Sinhala texts include Amāvatura, Kavu Silumina, Jathaka Potha and Sala Liheeniya.
-Sinhala has also adopted many loanwords of foreign origin, including from many Indian such as Tamil and European languages such as Portuguese, Dutch, and English.
+Sinhala has also adopted many loanwords of foreign origin, including from many Indian languages such as Tamil and European languages such as Portuguese, Dutch, and English.

 Sandesha Kavyas written by Buddhist priests of Sri Lanka are regarded as some of the most sophisticated and versatile works of literature in the world.
 The Sinhala language was mainly inspired by Sanskrit and Pali, and many words of the Sinhala language derive from these languages.
 Today some English words too have come in as a result of the British occupation during colonial times, and the exposure to foreign cultures through television and foreign films.
 Additionally many Dutch and Portuguese words can be seen in the coastal areas.
 Sinhalese people, depending on where they live in Sri Lanka, may also additionally speak English and or Tamil.
 According to the 2012 Census 23.8% or 3,033,659 Sinhalese people also spoke English and 6.4% or 812,738 Sinhalese people also spoke Tamil.
 In the Negombo area bilingual fishermen who generally identify themselves as Sinhalese also speak the Negombo Tamil dialect.
 This dialect has undergone considerable convergence with spoken Sinhala.

 Folk tales like Mahadana Muttha saha Golayo and Kawate Andare continue to entertain children today.
 Mahadana Muttha tells the tale of a fool cum Pundit who travels around the country with his followers (Golayo) creating mischief through his ignorance.
 Kawate Andare tells the tale of a witty court jester and his interactions with the royal court and his son.

 In the modern period, Sinhala writers such as Martin Wickremasinghe and G. B. Senanayake have drawn widespread acclaim.
 Other writers of repute include Mahagama Sekera and Madewela S. Ratnayake.
 Martin Wickramasinghe wrote the immensely popular children's novel Madol Duwa.
 Munadasa Cumaratunga's Hath Pana is also widely known.